Notable People

 She was rescued because her work had been good enough to deserve return in the first place.

 That distinction matters.
 Too many Holocaust-era artist profiles begin by flattening the person into disappearance and only afterward mention the art.
 Kauders deserves the order reversed.
-The recent recovery of her paintings is powerful because it restored a real painter to view, not because it produced a sentimental miracle story.
+The recent recovery of her paintings is powerful because it restored a working painter to view, not because it produced a sentimental miracle story.

 She belonged to Prague's serious art world before the war